 Industrial production in France shrank by 2.6 percent from the previous month in October of 2022, following an upwardly revised 0.9 percent decline a month earlier.
 It was the lowest reading since February 2021, as output decreased for mining & quarrying, energy, water supply, waste management (-5.6 percent), transport equipment (-1.9 percent) and manufacturing (-2 percent), namely manufacture of coke & refined petroleum (-46.3 percent).
 Conversely, production increased for construction (1.1 percent).
 Year-on-year, industrial production went down 2.7 percent, after a 1.6 percent rise in the previous month. source: INSEE, France

 Industrial Production Mom in France averaged 0.04 percent from 1990 until 2022, reaching an all time high of 19.40 percent in May of 2020 and a record low of -20.50 percent in April of 2020.
 This page provides the latest reported value for - France Industrial Production MoM - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 France Industrial Production MoM - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Industrial Production Mom in France is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production Mom in France to stand at 0.60 in 12 months time.
-In the long-term, the France Industrial Production MoM is projected to trend around 0.40 percent in 2020, according to our econometric models.
+Industrial Production Mom in France is expected to be -0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the France Industrial Production MoM is projected to trend around 0.60 percent in 2023 and 0.50 percent in 2024, according to our econometric models.